carecodeconnect/carecodeconnect/README.md

 I specialize in bringing the tools of **computational social science** using `bash`, `R`, `Python`, and `SQL` into dialogue with insights from **social psychology**.
 I have a rich background in teaching, research, communication, and contributing to multi-disciplinary teams worldwide.

-I bring a unique perspective which infuses data-driven decisions - especially using natural language analysis, social mapping, and data visualisation - with understanding of **context**, **meaning**, and wider **social relevance**.
+I bring a unique perspective which infuses data-driven decisions - especially using natural language and interaction analysis, social mapping, and data visualisation - with understanding of **context**, **meaning**, and wider **social relevance**.

 My broad domain expertise spans **education**, **health & well-being**, and **politics**.